 All about pruning shrubs and plants

-It is also true to say that some of the more difficult plants to grow, tend to be the ones with essential pruning requirements.
-Wisteria will eventually stop flowering unless pruned twice per year which makes pruning essential.
-To check out how to grow and prune wisteria, details are on the growing Wisteria and there are three videos: how to do the summer and winter pruning, and how to make your wisteria flower.
+Some of the more difficult plants to grow tend to be the ones with essential pruning requirements.
+Wisteria will eventually stop flowering unless pruned twice a year, which makes pruning essential.
+To check out how to grow and prune wisteria, details are on the growing Wisteria page, and there are three videos: how to do the summer and winter pruning, and how to make your wisteria flower.

 Pruning By Season - What to prune and when